 Our Role in Global Health

-Since its establishment more than 50 years ago, Fogarty has laid the groundwork to respond to the changing world by making foundational investments in the scientific workforce, developing global research networks that can quickly respond, harnessing new tools and research approaches, and devoting attention to emerging global challenges such as pandemics, climate change, and social injustice as well as serving as the focal point for international affairs at NIH.
+Over the past 55 years of its existence, Fogarty has laid the groundwork to responding to the changing world by making foundational investments in the scientific workforce, developing global research networks that can quickly respond to challenges, harnessing new tools and research approaches, and devoting attention to emerging global challenges such as pandemics, climate change, and inequity as well as serving as the focal point for international affairs at NIH.

-Central to Fogarty's mission is our focus on preparing the next generation of scientists to respond to current and future threats to health by providing opportunities to tie biomedical research to real world applications.
-More than 7,500 individuals from 132 countries have trained through Fogarty programs since 1989.
+Central to Fogarty's mission is its focus on preparing the next generation of scientists to respond to current and future threats to health by providing them with opportunities to tie their biomedical research to real world applications.
+Nearly 8,500 individuals from 132 countries have trained through Fogarty programs since 1989.
+After completing their training, these individuals have gone on to become independent investigators, lead groundbreaking research studies, and contribute to significant scientific achievements.

 Fostering collaborative global networks